tsj2003/image-classification-cerebrium-/README.md

  - Testing: Is the solution adequately tested?
  - Documentation: Is the codebase well-documented and has proper steps to run any of the deliverables?

 **Things which are very important and will be considered during evaluation**
 - Your test_server.py should be properly implemented, we will use that to test your final deployment.
 - Don't deploy PyTorch Model, you need to convert the PyTorch Model to ONNX first and use that in the deployment.
 - Code Formatting and Documentation.
-- Proper use of Git and Github Actions.
+- Proper use of Git.
 - Meaningful and good commits, we will monitor commit history.
 - Don't delete the other branch you make all the commits to.
     - Your flow can be you make changes in a new branch made from the main.